Frequently Asked Questions

 1–6 weeks for planning and design — This is the period of time it takes to get proper measurements, create a plan, decide on your cabinet style and finish options, and then finalize the budget for your project.
 Again, this varies greatly depending on the scope of your project and the pace you set for your decision making.

 1–8 weeks to cabinetry completion — Depending on your cabinets of choice: stock, semi-custom, or custom the lead time will vary.
 Generally, on average from the day your order is submitted, it takes 4 – 8 weeks for the cabinets to completely be made to specification.
-A general average is 4 – 5 weeks, some higher lead time specialty products are 8 – 10 weeks and other stock options are available within days.
+A general average is 4 – 5 weeks, some higher lead time specialty products are 8 – 12 weeks and other stock options are available within days.
+Be sure to let your design know early what you time constraints are.

 2–5 weeks installation — This amount of time can vary widely depending on the other things that are going on in your space during your renovation.
 However, when your space is fully ready to receive the cabinets, the project can be completed easily within 2 – 5 weeks.

-When is payment due and what forms of payment does The Corner Cabinet accept?
+When is payment due and what forms of payment do you accept?

-A 50% down-payment is due at the time of order, with the balance due prior to delivery of the product.
+For cabinets, a 50% down-payment is due at the time of order, with the balance due when your special order leaves the manufacturer’s facility.
 We accept Cash, Check, or the following major credit cards: MasterCard, Visa, Discover, and American Express.

 I have a broken cabinet hinge on a cabinet purchased from The Corner Cabinet, what should I do?